September 5, 2017

 The context of our FiveThirtyEight graph

 Almost every FTE graph is part of an article.
 The graphs complement the text by illustrating a little story, or an interesting idea.
 We'll need to be mindful of this while replicating our FTE graph.
 To avoid digressing from our main task in this tutorial, let's just pretend we've already written most of an article about the evolution of gender disparity in US education.
 We now need to create a graph to help readers visualize the evolution of gender disparity for Bachelors where the situation was really bad for women in 1970.
-We've already set a threshold of 2
+We've already set a threshold of 20%, and now we want to graph the evolution for every Bachelor where the percentage of women graduates was less than 20% in 1970.
+Let's first identify those specific Bachelors.
+In the following code cell, we will:

 • Use .loc, a label-based indexer, to: